eric-spoerner/stock-analysis/README.md

 ### Original

-Original design is contained in the Module 1 subroutine `yearValueAnalysis()`.
+Original design is contained in the Module 1 subroutine `allStockAnalysis()`.
 The below snippet contains the original design for the actual process of iterating through each ticker.
 Design iterates for each ticker in the `tickers()` array, which contains 12 separate stock tickers.
 Within each ticker's respective for loop, each row is independently analyzed to see if it contains data related to that ticker, and collects the data if it is true.

 ```
 For x = 0 To 11